Miltonly/Streets/Sanderson Crescent

 Which schools serve Sanderson Crescent?

-Public elementary students attend Irma Coulson PS or Tiger Jeet Singh PS, both a five-minute drive away.
-Catholic elementary draws to Our Lady of Fatima CES, also five minutes.
-Secondary students go to Milton District HS (public) or Bishop P.F.
-Reding CSS (Catholic), both within a short drive.
+Public elementary draws to Irma Coulson PS and Tiger Jeet Singh PS; Catholic elementary to Our Lady of Fatima.
+Secondary catchment includes Milton District HS and Bishop P.F.
+Reding Catholic SS, all within a five-minute drive.

 How far is Sanderson Crescent from Toronto?